The Guru as Grace

 "The Guru is not different from the conscious Self.
 Without doubt, this is the truth, this is the truth.
 Therefore, a wise person must make an effort to seek him [or her]." - Verse 9

-Gu stands for darkness, and ru stands for light.
+Gu- means darkness, and ru- means light.
 The Guru is the current of consciousness that takes us from darkness to light and provides a bridge over the ocean of samsara to the splendor of liberation.
 The Guru is our doorway to grace.